 - Provide the right data from your directory

 - Establish the process of synchronization to keep it up to date between on-premise and cloud services

-- Select the way your users will authenticate their services (which directly influence their user experience).
-I’ll focus on that in the II part of this guideline.
+- Select the way your users will authenticate to their services (which directly influences their user experience).
+I’ll focus on that in the II part of this guide.

 The right data for your new and shiny directory tenant.

 Did I write tenant?
 Is it a new word?
 Well – yes.
 And if you are not familiar with it, you will be as soon as you enter the realm of cloud services.
 The tenant is your instance of the directory in the cloud.
 That is where your user’s data and all the other Microsoft online services will reside.

 So how to get the data from your tenant?
 Let’s try synchronizing it with the existing Active Directory.
 How can you do this?
 By using Azure AD Connect (AAD Connect) tool provided by Microsoft.